ue22-p21/web-calculator/README.md

 * the device **actually does calculations**
 * in a first step, ignore the '.' and just write an integer calculator

-Please commit your code in a specific folder containing your name is a directory just below the root directory.
+Please commit your code on a personal repo forked from this one.